-The purpose of this integrated MFMP is to chart the planned and coordinated implementation of measures designed to minimise the occurrence and mitigate the effect of bushfire, grass fire, residential and industrial fires in the community.
-The plan is based on the Integrated Fire Management Planning (IFMP) framework.
+The purpose of the MFMP is to chart the planned and coordinated implementation of measures designed to minimise the occurrence and mitigate the effect of bushfire, grass fire, residential and industrial fires in the community.
+The plan is based on the Integrated Fire Management Planning (IFMP) framework and considers what needs to take place before, during and after a fire emergency.